toddfoster/sharedprayers/content/seasons/advent/longestnight-a.md

 The **Longest Night Mass** is intended to bring balance to our Advent and Christmas observances, making space for those emotions which don’t fit into the advertisers’ profit motive, but are very much a part of our lives.
 Sadness, emptiness, and even depression are valid, important emotions for Christians.
 They are God-given and correspond to the very real challenges and brokenness in our lives.
 You are welcome here.

 St. Thomas’ mission and ministry is completely funded by its members and guests.
-If you would like to support the work we do, you can find an offering basin behind the last pew, or you can [give online](https://donate.stthomasglassboro.org).
+If you would like to contribute to the work we do, you can find an offering basin behind the last pew before the offertory, or you can [give online](https://donate.stthomasglassboro.org).

 -------------